What Film and Video Editors and Camera Operators Do

 Studio camera operators work in a broadcast studio and videotape their subjects from a fixed position.
 There may be one or several cameras in use at a time.
 Operators normally follow directions that give the order of the shots.
 They often have time to practice camera movements before shooting begins.
 If they are shooting a live event, they must be able to make adjustments at a moment’s notice and follow the instructions of the show’s director.
 The use of robotic cameras is common among studio camera operators, and one operator may control several cameras at once.

 Videographers film or videotape private ceremonies or special events, such as weddings.
 They also may work with companies and make corporate documentaries on a variety of topics.
-Some videographers post their work on video-sharing websites for prospective clients.
 Most videographers edit their own material.

 Many videographers run their own business or do freelance work.
 They may submit bids, write contracts, and get permission to shoot on locations that may not be open to the public.
 They also get copyright protection for their work and keep financial records.